-Absence from exams: You are required to be present for announced examinations.
+Absence from exams: You are required to be present for all examinations.
+You will be considered absent from an exam if you enter the room after one person has completed the exam and turned it in.
 Absences will be excused only with written request by a physician, other responsible professional, or with proof of jury duty.
 If you miss an exam, you will be given an exam score of zero.
 Exams missed due to excused absence must be taken within one day of your return to class.
 No other make-up exams will be given.

-Final Review Week: A period of five class days prior to the first day of final examinations in the long sessions shall be designated as Final Review Week.
-The purpose of this week is to allow you sufficient time to prepare for final examinations.
-During this week, there shall be no scheduled activities such as required field trips or performances; and no instructor shall assign any themes, research problems or exercises of similar scope that have a completion date during or following this week unless specified in the class syllabi.
-During Final Review Week, an instructor shall not give any examinations constituting 10% or more of the final grade, except makeup tests and laboratory examinations.
-In addition, no instructor shall give any portion of the final examination during Final Review Week.
+Final Review Week: A period of five class days prior to the first day of final examinations in the long sessions is designated as Final Review Week.
+The purpose of this week is to allow you sufficient time to prepare for final exams.
+During this week, there shall be no scheduled activities such as required field trips or performances; and no themes, research problems or exercises of similar scope that have a completion date during or following this week shall be assigned unless specified in the class syllabus.
+During Final Review Week, no examinations constituting 10% or more of the final grade will be given, except makeup tests and laboratory examinations.
+In addition, no portion of the final examination will be given during Final Review Week.
+During this week, classes are held as scheduled and new concepts will be introduced as appropriate.